Our History at Notre Dame de la Mer Parish

 Several names were submitted to the bishop after an evening of voting.
 Bishop Galante determined that Notre Dame de la Mer Parish – Our Lady of the Sea – would be the name.

-The Priest Team assembled a Parish Pastoral Council and a Parish Finance Council to offer advice on the many responsibilities that surrounds pastoring and administering a parish.
-Notre Dame de la Mer has a year-round population of about 2100 families and can swell to 10,000 families in the summertime
+The Priest Team assembled a Parish Pastoral Council and a Parish Finance Council to offer advice on the many responsibilities associated with pastoring and administering a parish.
+Notre Dame de la Mer has a year-round population of about 2100 families and can swell to over 10,000 families in the summertime.

-As the largest shore parish in the diocese, Notre Dame de la Mer increases its weekend Mass schedule three fold during the summer months.
-In other words, the parish goes from five weekend Masses at two worship sites to fourteen weekend Masses at three worship sites.
+As the largest shore parish in the diocese, Notre Dame de la Mer increases its weekend Mass schedule during the summer months by adding a third worship site.